NikhilHelwatkar/POWER-BI_REPORTS-2-/README.md

 ## Acknowledgments

 We extend our gratitude to the dedicated individuals, healthcare professionals, and organizations working tirelessly to combat the COVID-19 pandemic.

-Explore the report to stay informed about the COVID-19 situation in your region and beyond.
-Together, we can better understand the pandemic's impact and contribute to informed decision-making.